rashpr88/Network-based-candidate-gene-predictor-/README.md

 Future improvements

 •	User to specify taxon
-•	Connect to a database and improve annotations for references for all available taxons
+•	Connect to a database and improve annotations for all available taxons
 •	Gui improvements